BorisRado/azure-functions-serverless-tutorial/README.md

 * An active Azure subscription.

 ### Creating the application to be deployed
-**TL-DR**: if you already have a JavaEE application with the KumuluzEE framework, just add the following plugin into the root `pom.xml`:
+**TL-DR**: if you already have a JavaEE application with the KumuluzEE framework, just add the following plugin into the root `pom.xml` (or, in the case the project consists of multiple maven modules, into the `pom.xml` of the API module):
 ```xml
 <plugin>
     <groupId>com.kumuluz.ee</groupId>